 I strongly suggest you take the cable car and not hike to the lake – you’ll save at least 1-2 hours each way and the hike is really steep.
 You better spend the time and the energy hiking where it’s most beautiful.

-Return ticket for the gondola: 30 CHF for adults and 15 CHF for kids of 6 and older.
+Return ticket for the gondola: 32 CHF for adults and 16 CHF for kids of 6 and older.
 Here you can find the most up-to-date information with rates and opening times.
-If you have the Swiss Travel Pass, you pay half the price.
+If you have the Swiss Travel Pass, you pay half the price, and if you have the Berner Oberland Regional Pass, the gondola is included.

-TIP: If you stay in Kandersteg, ask for a ‘guest card’ at your hotel – it gives you a small discount for the cable car ride.
+TIP: If you don’t have any of these passes but are staying at one of the hotels in Kandersteg, ask for a ‘guest card’ at your hotel.
+It gives you a small discount for the cable car ride.

 There is a little electric bus that runs from the top cable car station to Oeschinen Lake.
 It’s quite expensive and the walk is only 20 minutes, so we skipped it.
 It is, however, a great way for people with restricted mobility to visit Oeschinen Lake.